SCOPE OF THIS CHAPTER

 This is where you record your discussion with the parents/carers.

-- Remember the aim of the visit is to see how the plan is reducing the risk / meeting the needs of the child.
-Whilst you can talk about ‘normal life’ ensure the conversation with the parents helps you in your analysis of progress of the plan.
+- Remember the aim of the visit is to see how the plan is supporting the needs of the child.
+Whilst you can talk about 'normal life' ensure the conversation with the parents helps you in your analysis of progress of the plan;

-- Have they attended relevant appointments / support groups?
+- Are family members working on actions they have committed to?
+Have they attended relevant appointments / support groups?
 How are they helping?

 - Has anything happened that the parents are worried about since you last spoke?